casteval includes several scoring funcions, such as

 functions described above, it should accept a forecast object

-, an observations data frame obs
+fcst, an observations data frame obs, and

 possibly additional arguments.
 If your scoring function returns a score